josmeuleman/FRLibIntegration/README.md

   - FRTimer.h
 - AS5600.h by Rob Tillaart for angular sensor (angle of attack)
 - Adafruit_BMP280.h for pressure sensor (altitude)
-- ESP32Servo.h
+- ESP32Servo.h for servo control
 - MPU9250.h by Bolder Flight Systems for the IMU.
 Dependencies:
   - Eigen.h by Bolder Flight Systems
   - Units.h by Bolder Flight Systems
+- Mahony by Arduino for Attitude Heading and Reference calculation on IMU signals
-- ms4525do.h by Bolder Flight Systems
+- ms4525do.h by Bolder Flight Systems for the pitot sensor
-- TinyGPSPlus-ESP32.h by Mikal Hart
+- TinyGPSPlus-ESP32.h by Mikal Hart for the GPS reading and processing
 - SSD1306Ascii.h for OLED
 - SSD1306AsciiWire.h for OLED